Janne-ro/learning-when-to-help/README.md

 - **Domain Adaptation**: Fine-tuning models on domain-specific data to improve performance in educational contexts.

 ### 5. Experimentation and Reward Parameter Tuning
-- **Reward Function Design**: Iterative refinement of reward structures to lead to desired agent behaviour.
+- **Reward Function Design**: Iterative refinement of reward structures to lead to agent behaviour in line with participant desires.
 - **Validation**: Cross-validation with simulated datasets and pilot study.

 ## Project Structure